Harshitha8117/wikipedia/README.md

 - Implementing pagination for search results
 - Adding more features to the search bar, such as autocomplete or suggestions

-I hope this helps!
-Let me know if you have any questions or need further assistance.

-You can also add your name and contact information if you want.

 Author

 - Harshitha K